Maartii/Jester/README.md

 *Jester* is a plugin for the Among Us private server called [Impostor](https://github.com/Impostor/Impostor) that adds a new role to the game Among Us.
 The plugin will add a special **Jester role** to the game.
 The idea behind this Jester role is that if this Jester gets **voted out** during a meeting they **win**, and all other players **lose**.
 At the start of each game, one player will be assigned this role.

-This adds a special twist to the usual dynamic of Among Us as you now have to be extra careful who you vote.
+This adds a special twist to the usual dynamic of Among Us and you now have to be extra careful who you vote.
 Your very suspicious crewmate standing on a body is probably the imposter... unless the **Jester** is among us.

 ## Installation